Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-While these are creative ideas, they are also usually very expensive ideas which cross the bridge from publications to products.
-This brings an entirely new set of self publishing challenges and cost.
+While these are creative ideas, they are also usually very expensive ideas that cross the bridge from publications to products.
+This brings an entirely new set of self-publishing challenges and costs.

 One of the more common entrepreneurial ideas I've encountered is to print a custom card deck to supplement the material in a book.
 Other custom card decks are standalone products.